The Top Ten Best Caravans For Your Next Holiday

 The sCarabane makes use of natural light everywhere it can, with large bubble windows and incredible roof vents that cast patterns into the various rooms.
 A digital system lets you manage every electrical element and energy-saving function from a small, easy to use screen on the wall, and you can also take advantage of the integrated washing machine and dishwasher to keep clean on the go.
 Check out our article on this off grid caravan for more details!

 8. The Compact Camper

 Compared to the other campers in our best caravans list, the Mogo is a pretty empty shell.
 A mattress takes up most of the floor space, and can be hitched up to the underside of the roof while in transit and when not in use.
 Its simple design would favour a minimalistic lifestyle, but it’s certainly not for anyone who needs to take everything including the kitchen sink on holiday with them.
-If you like to rough it and have all of the necessary.
 Check out Mogo Freedom for more information!